spotlightpa/poor-richard/content/news/2023-06-27-SPLBALREJ.md

 Act 77, the 2019 law that introduced universal no-excuse mail voting, says ballots need to be dated.
 But Justice David Wecht, the deciding seventh vote in 2020, reasoned at the time that the ballots should be counted only for that election because the law was relatively new and voters <a href="https://www.inquirer.com/politics/election/philadelphia-undated-mail-ballots-pennsylvania-supreme-court-20210526.html">may not have been well informed</a> of the rules.

-In 2021, a judicial candidate in Lehigh County challenged the law in federal court under a different line of argument: claiming that the dating requirement was immaterial to a voter&#39;s eligibility to vote, and thus those ballots could not be rejected solely on that basis under the 1964 Civil Rights Act.
+In 2021, voters in Lehigh County challenged the law in federal court under a different line of argument: claiming that the dating requirement was immaterial to a voter&#39;s eligibility to vote, and thus those ballots could not be rejected solely on that basis under the 1964 Civil Rights Act.

 The 3rd Circuit Court of Appeals sided with that reasoning in May 2022 — leading to these ballots being counted in the spring primary.
 But less than one month before the November 2022 midterm elections, <a href="https://whyy.org/articles/u-s-supreme-court-reverses-pennsylvania-mail-voting-law-decision/">the U.S. Supreme Court mooted that decision</a>.